 Her travels and assignments have taken her to several dozen countries from Asia to the Middle East to the Caribbean, including Burma, Iran, and Cuba.
 Most recently, she and her husband spent two years living in Havana, Cuba where she found beauty, tragedy, and humor on an island where every day is an adventure.

 Jen is married to Craig Simons, an author and diplomat.
-They have two children.
+They and their two children live wherever her husband’s job takes them.